Perast, Crna Gora / Црна Гора - Things to Do in Perast

 Insider Tips

-Visit Our Lady of the Rocks early in the morning or late afternoon to avoid cruise ship crowds and capture the best photographs in golden light
+Visit very early morning or late afternoon to avoid cruise ship day-trippers and experience Perast's peaceful atmosphere

-Bring cash as many small boat operators and local establishments don't accept credit cards, and ATMs are limited in the small town
+Bring cash as many smaller restaurants and boat operators don't accept credit cards

 Explore Activities in Perast